House Passes 20-Week Abortion Ban on Near-Perfect Party Vote

-For all the rhetorical back-and-forth and gestures towards a hypothetical “center” of public opinion on the subject, abortion policy has ever more increasingly become a topic on which the two parties are entirely polarized.
+For all the rhetorical back-and-forth and gestures toward a hypothetical “center” of public opinion on the subject, abortion policy has increasingly become a topic on which the two parties are entirely polarized.
 That was shown again today when the U.S. House voted for the third time on a 20-week national abortion ban with few exceptions and penalties for providers.

 This legislation plainly contradicted existing constitutional law and the consensus of scientists about “fetal pain,” and aimed at mobilizing concerns over rare late-term abortions to undermine the legality of early-term abortions.
-Yet only two—that’s right, two—House Republicans voted against it (Rodney Frelinghuysen of New Jersey, and Charlie Dent of Pennsylvania; Dent is not running for reelection).
-Rep. Tim Murphy of Pennsylvania, despite today’s allegations (which he has yet to deny) that he encouraged an extramarital lover to have an abortion, voted for the ban.
-Only three Democrats (Henry Cuellar of Texas; Daniel Lipinski of Illinois; and Collin Peterson of Minnesota) voted for the ban.
+Yet only two — that’s right, two — House Republicans voted against it (Rodney Frelinghuysen of New Jersey, and Charlie Dent of Pennsylvania; Dent is not running for reelection).
+Representative Tim Murphy of Pennsylvania, despite today’s allegations (which he has yet to deny) that he encouraged an extramarital lover to have an abortion, voted for the ban.
+Only three Democrats (Henry Cuellar of Texas, Daniel Lipinski of Illinois, and Collin Peterson of Minnesota) voted for the ban.

 This polarization is not new, but it is, if possible, intensifying.
 The 20-week ban has now been voted on in the House three times.
 In 2013, six Republicans voted against it and six Democrats voted for it.
 In 2015, four Republicans voted against it and four Democrats voted for it.